 Self examination: Look into the beliefs that you are holding onto, and list them.
 Feel the comfort you have with them.
 Ask yourself; where is the source of this belief?
 Who, how, when……..

 Now to prove that some of your beliefs are pretty much a construction of your own creativity and that they hold you back; imagine the opposite belief and create a new story about this opposite belief.
 Visualise it and then feel it.

 Can you feel anything in your body?
 What are thinking?

 Use the breathwork to connect to what is going on and feel any resistance.
-It is a bit of a no brainer because resistance is always present between opposite beliefs, be aware of it; it is the “gap” in thought and often manifests itself in the body.
+It is a bit of a no brainer because resistance is always present between opposite beliefs, be aware of it; it is the “gap” in thought that you are investigating that often manifests itself somewhere in the body.

 “Does my old belief still serve me?”

 “What experience do I have that show that this belief is not completely true all the time?”

 “If this new belief will serve me better, how can I move towards this new belief and be gentler with myself as the same time?”